Factorised Active Inference for Strategic Multi-Agent Interactions: Model description

 In our application to strategic interactions, ego infers the hidden state of each agent~\cite{Ruiz-Serra2023InverseReinforcement, baker2011bayesian} in a corresponding \textit{factor}, $n \in \{i, j, k\}$, of the generative model.
 Ego must make vast simplifications in modelling each alter's true and complex internal world $\psi_j$---which encompasses all the components in alter's generative model, encoding his \textit{beliefs} ($\boldsymbol{\mathsf{A}}, \boldsymbol{\mathsf{B}}, \boldsymbol{\mathsf{D}}, q$; see \S\ref{sec:variational-inference}), \textit{preferences} ($\boldsymbol{\mathsf{C}}$; see \S\ref{sec:learning-preferences}), and \textit{constraints} (such as habits $\boldsymbol{\mathsf{E}}$, or level of rationality $\beta_1$; see \S\ref{sec:action-selection})~\cite{Gintis2006FoundationsBehavior}, all depicted in Figure~\ref{fig:computational-graph}.
 Our approach is to model this internal world (external to ego) as a categorical distribution over different types, with parameters $\mathbf{s}$, placing the opponent type on the simplex $\Delta_{\mathcal{S}}$.
-In the simplest such model, which we adopt here, these types may be `cooperator' or `defector', and the opponent could be anywhere between the two (i.e., we model the opponent's propensity for playing each action)\footnote{ The support of this categorical need not be limited to the number of actions.
+In the simplest such model, which we adopt here, these types may be `cooperator' or `defector', and the opponent could be anywhere between the two (i.e., we model the opponent's propensity for playing each action)\footnote{ The support of this distribution need not be limited to the number of actions.
 For example, an agent could consider four possible types for policy length 2, or more abstract types such as `Tit for Tat'~\cite{axelrod1981evolution}. }.

-Ego makes the further assumption that her opponents are fully rational, i.e., she assumes they play the actions they mean to play, ruling out the possibility of `trembling hand' imperfections.
+Ego further assumes that her opponents play the actions they mean to play, ruling out the possibility of `trembling hand' imperfections.
 This simplifies our model such that there is no `ambiguity' in the environment, so the likelihood model for each factor $\boldsymbol{\mathsf{A}}_n$ is an identity matrix, or equivalently that the observation likelihood is a Kronecker delta distribution, $p(o_m|s_n) = \delta_{o_m, s_n}$, $\forall\,m=n\in\{i, j, k\}$.

-\subsection{Variational Inference}
+\subsection{Variational inference}